iZUMi-kyouka/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Use CSV exports to share data easily between users, or to view it in a spreadsheet software.
+**Tip:** Use CSV exports to share data easily between users, or to view it in a spreadsheet software like Excel.
 </box>
 ### Saving the data